DorsaRoh/Machine-Learning/README.md

         # Training code here (implement backpropagation)
         pass
 ```

-This code provides a basic structure for a neural network.
 To make it fully functional, you would need to implement the backpropagation algorithm in the `train` method.

-## Conclusion
+## Congrats!

-Congratulations!
 You've just taken your first steps into the world of neural networks.
 While there's much more to learn, you now have a solid foundation to build upon.
 Remember, the key to mastering neural networks is practice and experimentation.
 Happy learning!